sushmaavala/aws-polly-text-narrator/README.md

 ## Files included

 - `lambda_function.py`: Main code to convert text to speech and upload to S3
-- `architecture-diagram.png`: (Optional) Architecture diagram of the project
+- `architecture-diagram.png`: Architecture diagram of the project
-- `cleanup.md`: Steps to clean up all AWS resources after project completion

 ## Technologies Used